nvlinhvn/robot-detection/README.md

 * We see obvisouly location features are the most predictive here, to distinguish between Robots and nonRobots
 * `product_topic` has the highest entropy (least predictive), but it's noted it also means there's some improvement needed in text and topic modeling
 * It is obvious place and robots are highly associated.
-This means, e.g. if a traffic is from US_CA, it's highly likely Robot traffic
+This means, e.g. if a traffic is from `US_CA`, it's highly likely Robot traffic
 * There's no strong evidence and association that Robot only targets some specific product

 ## Modeling